abe-winter/abe-winter.github.io/_posts/2019-10-13-pushmander-i-choose-you.md

 !["Your critical choices will display inside profile.
 Manage these preferences in profile settings"]({{ "/assets/tinder-critical-choices.jpg" | absolute_url }})

 This isn't an unusual story for an app.
-My guess is most product people at a tech company have shipped something like this in the past.
+My guess is most product people at a tech company have shipped something half-baked in their day.
 Heck, Boeing shipped a buggy *airplane*, probably to make a delivery date, and those things are really dangerous.

 I don't mean to call out tinder.
 Every app is doing this.
 My android device which is at this point many years old randomly turned on news notifications a few weeks ago and I had to learn how to turn them off.